MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 A dynamic conference ID is included at the bottom of meeting invitations along with the dial-in phone numbers that can be used by callers to call in to a meeting.
 When the user dials the phone number, the auto attendant for the meeting will ask the caller to enter this conference ID so they can attend the meeting.

 > [!NOTE]
-> Se il proprio provider di servizi di conferenza è Microsoft, gli ID conferenza degli utenti sono impostati solo su dinamico.
-Non è possibile modificarlo.
-Gli ID conferenza vengono impostati automaticamente solo per gli utenti di Skype for business abilitati per i servizi di audioconferenza.
+> Se il tuo provider di conferenze è Microsoft, gli ID conferenza degli utenti sono impostati su Solo dinamici.
+Questa impostazione non può essere modificata.
+Gli ID conferenza vengono impostati automaticamente solo per gli utenti Skype for Business abilitati per le audioconferenze.

-## <a name="resetting-the-conference-id-for-a-user"></a>Reimpostare l'ID conferenza per un utente
+## <a name="resetting-the-conference-id-for-a-user"></a>Reimpostazione dell'ID conferenza per un utente

-1. Nell'interfaccia **di amministrazione di Skype for business**, fai clic su**utenti**di servizi di **audioconferenza** > , seleziona un utente e quindi nel riquadro azioni in **ID conferenza** fai clic su **Reimposta**.
+1. **Nell'interfaccia di amministrazione di Skype for Business** fai clic su Utenti servizi di audioconferenza, seleziona un utente, quindi nel riquadro   >  Azione, in **ID** conferenza, fai clic **su Reimposta.**

 2. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.
 By default, emails are sent to users, but this can be turned off.

 > [!NOTE]
-> Dopo aver reimpostato l'ID conferenza, un messaggio di posta elettronica con il nuovo ID conferenza verrà inviato all'utente.
-Questo messaggio di posta elettronica verrà inviato all'indirizzo di posta elettronica principale, in molti casi, nella cassetta postale Microsoft 365 o Office 365.
-Il messaggio di posta elettronica contiene il nuovo ID conferenza, i numeri di telefono di accesso esterno predefiniti e le istruzioni per usare lo strumento di aggiornamento delle riunioni Skype for business per aggiornare le riunioni esistenti.
+> Dopo aver reimpostato l'ID conferenza, all'utente verrà inviata un'e-mail con il nuovo ID conferenza.
+Questo messaggio verrà inviato all'indirizzo di posta elettronica principale, in molti casi alla cassetta postale di Microsoft 365 o Office 365.
+L'e-mail contiene il nuovo ID conferenza, i numeri di telefono predefiniti per l'accesso e le istruzioni per utilizzare lo strumento di aggiornamento delle riunioni di Skype for Business per aggiornare le riunioni esistenti.

 > [!Note]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]